BARGE FORTRESS

 Fortress turned municipal museum, the Museu Nacional Resistência e Libertade, with temporary exhibitions.

-This fortress, built in the 15th century, is in the middle of a military defensive complex completed by the Fort of Consolation and the Fort of Sao Joao Baptista de Belengas.
-In these dungeons of suffering that fill up halfway at high tide, many prisoners were held over the centuries.
-Nevertheless, this fort was not enough to defend this strategic point during the Peninsular War and then the Napoleonic invasion of 1807, commanded by Junot.
-In 1836, this fortress was the victim of a fire that completely destroyed the Governor's Palace and caused the explosion of the fort's powder magazine.
-At the beginning of the 20th century, it was used to house the Boers returning from Mozambique after the British victory in South Africa.
-During the First World War, Germans were incarcerated there.
-Finally, it was used as a high security political prison during the Estado Novo of Salazar's fascist regime (1934-1974).
-It was from here that Alvaro Cunhal, the general secretary of the Communist Party at the time, escaped in a spectacular way with a dozen comrades.
-He left a series of drawings of his time in prison.
-During the Carnation Revolution on April 25, 1974, it was one of the strategic points of the revolutionaries.
-It was then used as a shelter for terrorists from the former Portuguese overseas territories during decolonization.
-Today it is a municipal museum: Museu Nacional Resistência e Libertade with regularly scheduled temporary exhibitions.
+This fortress, built in the 15th century, is in the middle of a military defensive complex completed by the Fort de la Consolation and the Fort de São João Baptista de Belengas.
+In these dungeons of suffering, half-filled at high tide, many prisoners were held over the centuries.
+Nevertheless, the fort was not sufficient to defend this strategic point during the Peninsular War and the Napoleonic invasion of 1807, commanded by Junot.
+In 1836, the fort fell victim to a fire that completely destroyed the Governor's Palace and caused the fort's powder magazine to explode.
+In the early 20th century, it was used to house Boers returning from Mozambique after the British victory in South Africa.
+During the First World War, Germans were incarcerated here.
+Finally, it served as a high-security political prison during the Estado Novo of Salazar's fascist regime (1934-1974).
+It was from here that Alvaro Cunhal, General Secretary of the Communist Party at the time, made a spectacular escape, along with a dozen comrades.
+Cunhal left a series of drawings of his time in prison.
+During the Carnation Revolution on April 25, 1974, it was one of the revolutionaries' strategic points.
+It then served as a safe haven for terrorists from the former Portuguese overseas territories during decolonization.
+Today, it is a municipal museum, to be renovated in 2023-2024: Museu Nacional Resistência e Libertade, with regularly scheduled exhibitions.

 Did you know?
 This review was written by our professional authors.